kingsfordgroup/sailfish/doc/source/salmon.rst

     transcripts with your favorite aligner and run salmon in alignment-based mode as described above.
 Third, you could use a tool like `sam-xlate <https://github.com/mozack/ubu/wiki>`_ to try and convert the genome-coordinate BAM files directly into transcript coordinates.
-This avoid the necessity of having to re-map the reads.
+This avoids the necessity of having to re-map the reads.
 However, we have very limited experience with this tool so far.

 .. topic:: Multiple alignment files